Looking for the right wood to use when smoking your turkey?

 While the chunks are a good size, you can expect some smaller chunks in the bag and some chips as well.

-- Cons: Smaller chunks in the bag, more chips than desirable
+- More chips than desirable

 Western Premium BBQ Products-Peach Chips